On unconditional well-posedness for the periodic modified korteweg-de vries equation: Proof of Theorem

 which combined with \eqref{az} ensures that $ \lim_{n\to\infty} I_n=0 $ and completes the proof of the desired continuity result.

 These properties of $\Psi $ combined with the unconditional local well-posedness of the renormalized mKdV equation in $ H^s(\T) $, clearly leads to Theorem \ref{main}. \\ \textbf{Acknowledgments.} The authors are very grateful to Professor Tsutsumi for pointing out a flaw in a first version of this work.
+They are also very grateful to the anonymous Referee who pointed out some flaws in a previous version of this work and greatly improved the present version with numerous helpful suggestions and comments.
 L.M and S.V were partially supported by the ANR project GEO-DISP.